franfurey/aquaViva/README.md

 # Visualization

 7. **Visualization Data:** We first defined an area of interest within QGIS, and then split it up into ~2874 points, each representing a 500m pixel.
-We then gathered feature data for each of these points (see [data/final_dataset](https://github.com/franfurey/aquaViva/tree/master/data/final_dataset)), processed and compiled it as before (see [notebooks/gambia_dataset](https://github.com/franfurey/aquaViva/tree/master/notebooks/gambia_dataset)), and ran it through the Linear SVR model to get predicted groundwater levels.
+We then gathered feature data for each of these points (see [data/final_dataset](https://github.com/franfurey/aquaViva/tree/master/data/final_dataset)), processed and compiled it as before (see [notebooks/gambia_dataset](https://github.com/franfurey/aquaViva/tree/master/notebooks/gambia_dataset)), and ran it through the Linear SVR model (see [notebooks/gambia_dataset/LinearSVR_final_dataset.ipynb](https://github.com/franfurey/aquaViva/blob/master/notebooks/gambia_dataset/LinearSVR_final_dataset.ipynb)) to get predicted groundwater levels.
 Note: we only used 500m resolution due to time constraints, higher resolutions would have otherwise been entirely feasible.
-8. **Visualization Creation:** We first used IDW (Inverse Distance Weighting) interpolation in QGIS to increase the resolution to about 177m.
-Then we used [kepler.gl](https://kepler.gl/) to put together our interactive visualization, exported it to an html file, and customized it to create our Aqua Viva website.
+8. **Visualization Creation:** Once we had ML model results, we used IDW (Inverse Distance Weighting) interpolation in QGIS to increase the resolution to about 177m, and exported data to a csv.
+Then we uploaded the csv to [kepler.gl](https://kepler.gl/) and put together our interactive visualization, exported it to an html file, and customized it to create our Aqua Viva website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FUTURE WORK -->
-## Future Work
+# Future Work

-This section will talk about future work.
+Given the enormous potential scale of this project, and the fact that we were just 4 people who worked on this for about a month, there is much else that remains to be done:
+* **Model verification.** Although our model was trained on the best open-source data we could find, it was still limited (6600 data points across 36 wells).
+Despite our best efforts and what we believe to be reasonably accurate results, groundwater level is still a very complex variable to predict and this project would benefit greatly from more data to verify/improve our model.
+* **Streamline model usage.** This was just a rough first pass for the process of getting feature data, running it through our model, and visualizing the results.
+So an important next step would be to create some sort of tool (perhaps a single Jupyter notebook) that streamlines this process and allows the user to adjust parameters easily.
+* **Time series data.** Due to time constraints, we only visualized data for one day (December 1, 2023).
+Especially once model usage is streamlined, it will be much easier to visualize time series data, which would be very useful for evaluating changes in groundwater level over time.
+* **Near real-time data.** It is entirely possible to create a tool that automatically retrieves near real-time data, runs it through our model, and outputs data for visualization.
+Such a tool could be used for groundwater monitoring.
+* **Expand area of interest.** Again, due to time constraints, we narrowed our focus to a smaller (but still high-impact) region of Gambia.
+Of course, with more time, it would be relatively trivial to create a visualization for all of Gambia.
+We have no idea if the model can be extrapolated to other regions of the world, but we think it might potentially be successful in regions with a similar biome to Gambia.
+More work should be done to verify this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
-## Contributing
+# Contributing

 This section will contain a guide for contributing to our project.